SamMakesThings/weave-pipecat/System Design Spec.md

 - Looking at this example project from Daily re: PipeCat and NextJS: https://github.com/daily-co/pipecat-cloud-simple-chatbot
 	- I'll need to push a new PipeCat Cloud image, but that's fine.
 	- I wonder if I can just ask Cline to integrate the server and client?
 Can it look up documentation and go to links?
+- Damn.
+The server is sending a success response, but somehow the client is not picking it up.
+Why?
+- Fixed an issue where the challenge completion event was causing an infinite loop in the UI.
+Implemented a reference tracking mechanism to ensure the event is only processed once.
+- Updated the LevelScreen component to maintain the active call when showing the success state, allowing users to continue their conversation with the bot after completing a challenge.